-Alimera received a CRL from the FDA with respect to its NDA for ILUVIEN for DME in December 2010 which included 24 month data from the FAME Study and the 2011 CRL in response to the resubmitted NDA which included 36 month data.
+Alimera received a CRL from the FDA with respect to its NDA for ILUVIEN for DME in December 2010 which included 24 month data from the FAME Study and received the 2011 CRL in response to the resubmitted NDA which included 36 month data.
 In the 2011 CRL, the FDA stated that it was unable to approve the NDA because it did not provide sufficient data to support that ILUVIEN is safe and effective in the treatment of patients with DME, that the risks of adverse reactions shown for ILUVIEN in the FAME Study were significant and were not offset by the benefits demonstrated by ILUVIEN in these clinical trials and that Alimera will need to conduct two additional clinical trials to demonstrate that the product is safe and effective for the proposed indication.
-While Alimera reported that it will be requesting a meeting with the FDA to clarify next steps, there can be no assurance that Alimera's meeting with the FDA will provide any new or different information than the 2011 CRL.
-Additional clinical trials are very expensive, Alimera may not commence or complete any additional clinical trials or even if it does so, there is no assurance that they would produce different results sufficient to demonstrate to the FDA that ILUVIEN for DME is safe and effective.
-Accordingly, ILUVIEN for DME may never be approved and marketed in the U.S. and we will not receive any payments to which we would be entitled on approval and commercialization, which is materially adverse to our business.
+While Alimera reported that it expects to meet with the FDA in the second quarter of 2012 to discuss the 2011 CRL and the regulatory status of ILUVIEN, there can be no assurance that Alimera's meeting with the FDA will provide any new or different information than the 2011 CRL.
+Additional clinical trials are very expensive, Alimera may not commence or complete any additional clinical trials or, even if it does so, there is no assurance that they would produce different results sufficient to demonstrate to the FDA that ILUVIEN for DME is safe and effective.
+Accordingly, ILUVIEN for DME may never be approved and marketed in the U.S. and we would not receive any payments to which we would be entitled on approval and commercialization, which is materially adverse to our business.
 Further, we do not know whether Alimera will continue to seek to develop, or receive approval from the FDA or other regulatory agencies for, ILUVIEN for the treatment of other eye conditions currently being studied under Alimera's agreement with us.

-Approval of ILUVIEN for DME in the EU is uncertain, and even if approved, we do not know what revenues, if any, we will receive from any commercialization of ILUVIEN for DME in the EU.
+We do not know if and when we will receive revenues from any commercialization of ILUVIEN for DME in the EU.